 Values outside this ranges can be discarded, provided they do not change the model established in validation.
+No rejection of calibrators based on results of QCs!

 - Study Analyses (cont'd) - Do not try to fool inspectors!

 - Study Analyses (cont'd) - Samples can be analyzed with a single determination [...] if the assay method has acceptable variability as defined by validation data. - For a difficult procedure with a labile analyte) where high precision and accuracy specifications may be difficult to achieve, duplicate or even triplicate analyses can be performed for a better estimate of analyte.